 Join our annual northeast adaptive ice climbing weekend in a new location – Rumney, NH!
 The White Mountains in New Hampshire offer some of the best ice climbing in the lower-48.
-On our annual ice climbing trip to The Whites Paradox Sports provides the specialized equipment and instruction needed for adaptive ice climbing.
+On our annual ice climbing trip to The Whites, Paradox Sports provides the specialized equipment and instruction needed for adaptive ice climbing.
 The routes at Rumney offer technical, demanding and sometimes mixed-climbing (rock and ice) experience for everyone from beginner to experienced climbers pushing limits.
-The weekend features two full days of top-rope ice climbing on the beautiful Rattlesnake Mountain and unparalleled climbing community.
+The weekend features two full days of top-rope ice climbing in beautiful Rumney and the unparalleled climbing community.
 We provide instruction for all ages, ability, mobility levels and types.
-Please note that accommodations will be in a (potentially) shared bunkrooms, which includes shared bathroom facilities.
+Please note that accommodations will be in shared bunkrooms, which includes shared bathroom facilities.

 The approach is varied (conditions vary year to year) and includes walking uphill and downhill on snow, ice and on uneven ground.
 Participants will have ample support in traveling over this terrain by staff, guides and volunteers but should have a base level of comfort travelling in this terrain.
 If you have limited mobility, we would love to talk with you before registering to ensure we can appropriately support.